Saying Goodbye To The Worst Decade In US History

 - Michael Phelps wins 8 gold medals in Olympics surpassing Mark Spitz

-- Global Financial crisis begins to grow as banks around the world start to fail
+- The global financial crisis begins to grow as banks around the world start to fail

 - Barrack Obama is elected.
-He promises “Change” with no other details are given
+He promises “Change” with no other details given

 - Another second is added at the end of the year 2008